 indicates the simple patent family, but only by giving the family ID

-simple patent family is available in the raw data product EPO worldwide
+simple patent family is available in the bulk data set EPO worldwide

 bibliographic database (DOCDB) (the back file indicates only the family ID; the